ror-community/ror-site/content/blog/2022-11-07-case-study-osf.md

 ### {{< figure src="/img/amanda-sq-100.png" class="round-figure" alt="Amanda French" >}} Amanda French

 I really like your image of PID dominoes, because you hear all these metaphors about networks and ecosystems and landscapes that try to capture how PIDs interact: a DOI for the output and a ROR for the institution and an ORCID for the researcher.
-But there is a sense in which everyone needs to adopt all the PIDS at once in order to create the full picture.
+But there is a sense in which everyone needs to adopt all the PIDs at once in order to create the full picture.

 {{< figure src="/img/blog/osf/domino_effect_003.gif" class="blog-figure" alt="Domino effect" caption="https://commons.wikimedia.org/wiki/File:Domino_effect_003.gif">}}